paramulator/GettingAndCleaningData/README.md

   Flowchart
   High level steps
   Diagram showing how files are related
+  #
+# Logical steps -------------------------------------------------------------
+#
+# The steps for putting together a tidy dataset differ slightly from the steps
+# outlined in the assignment.
+The following approach constructs tidy data
+# at intermediate steps before putting the "train" and "test" data together.
+# This approach is slightly more efficent and gives the same net result.
+It is
+# more efficient because unnecessary columns are dropped before "train" and
+# "test" are concatenated thus reducing storage requirements.
+#
+# Step 1.
+Read the reference data files and produce individual dataframes for
+#          each.
+As needed, a number of improvements are made to the "features"
+#          dataframe so that feature labels contained in the dataframe
+#          can be used as proper R variable names that adhere to tidy
+#          data principles.
+The details are outlined below in the code.
+# Step 2.
+Read the training data and produce a training dataframe that adheres
+#          to the principles of tidy data.
+This step leverages the "features"
+#          reference dataframe to construct meaningful column names.
+It also
+#          references the "activities" dataframe to give meaningful labels
+#          to raw human activitiy IDs.
+# Step 3.
+Read the test data and produce a second dataframe, using the same
+#          methods as Step 2.
+# Step 4.
+Once the training and test dataframes are constructed, concatenate
+#          these together to form a single, longer dataframe.
+# Step 5.
+Group the concatenated data by human subject id and activity label,
+#          and summarize it by finding the mean of each feature variable within
+#          each subject and activity combination.
+# Step 6.
+Export the summarized data to a text file in the current working
+#          directory.
+#==========================================================================

 Step 1 - take the raw file, run version 3.1.2 of summarize software with parameters a=1, b=2, c=3
 Step 2 - run the software separately for each sample